huzaifamushtaqofficial/VisioBoard/README.md

 # VisioBoard

 ![Project Banner](https://raw.githubusercontent.com/huzaifamushtaqofficial/VisioBoard/main/public/visioboard-baner.jpg)

 VisioBoard is a **modern productivity application** designed to help users focus on one task at a time.
-Built with **Next.js, React, TypeScript, and Tailwind CSS**, it offers a seamless and efficient task management experience.
+Built with **Next.js, React, TypeScript, and Tailwind CSS**, it provides a seamless and efficient task management experience.

 ## 🚀 Features